George Barnes recorded a boss guitar instrumental – “Spooky” – that should be part of everyone’s Halloween soundtrack:

 Carney Records — 1963

 Billboard‘s July 10, 1965 edition included this “Pop Spotlight” review:

 Two guitar wizards supplying all the music of a full orchestra.
 The program is played to perfection, and includes much of the material Barnes and Kress performed at the White House Christmas Party last year.
 With ease they segue from the mellow “Willow Weep for Me” to the sparkling “Girl Friend,” with a standard version of “Sentimental Journey” completing the bill.

-Note: “On the even numbered tracks, there’s only the accompaniment played by C. Kress for ‘the home guitarist to join in.'”
+“On the even numbered tracks, there’s only the accompaniment played by Carl Kress for ‘the home guitarist to join in.'”

 Instructional LP – 1961

 Collector’s note: Highest prices paid for George Barnes vinyl?